 Since mid-March, when schools closed in Guatemala due to the pandemic, Gerardo Ixcoy has been pedaling his mobile classroom to students.
-He bought a secondhand adult tricycle which he has equipped with a whiteboard and a solar panel to power an audio player for select lessons.
+He bought a secondhand adult tricycle, which he has equipped with a whiteboard and a solar panel to power an audio player for select lessons.
 The 27-year-old -- known fondly as "Lalito 10" -- pedals through the cornfields of rural, impoverished Santa Cruz Del Quiche to teach his sixth graders, most of whom don't have access to cell phones or the internet.
-Eleven year-old Oscar Rojas, one of Ixcoy's students told AP, "Teacher Lalito only comes for a little while to teach me, but I learn a lot."
-The families of his students often are staving off hunger.
+Eleven year-old Oscar Rojas, one of Ixcoy's students told the Associated Press, "Teacher Lalito only comes for a little while to teach me, but I learn a lot."
+Many of the families of his students are staving off hunger.
 “One day the mother of a student told me they didn’t have food,” Ixcoy said.
-“When class ended and I began to ride away on my tricycle she calls me and with a look of gratefulness says, ‘Teacher, they gave me some food, I want to share half with you.'"
-“I arrived home crying," he recalled.
+“When class ended and I began to ride away on my tricycle, she calls me and with a look of gratefulness says, ‘Teacher, they gave me some food, I want to share half with you.'
+I arrived home crying," he told the AP.